neuro-inc/neuro-cli/python/README.md

 ## neuro share

-Shares resource specified by URI to a user specified by WHOM allowing to read, write or manage it.
+Shares resource specified by URI to a user specified by WHOM<br/>allowing to read, write or manage it.

 **Usage:**